 While windows are the biggest source of natural light and air inside the house, they are also responsible for causing major energy loss.
 These openings in our houses allow warm air to escape during the cold winter months and hot air to flow in during the hot summer days causing the energy bills.
 The heaters and air conditioners have to overwork to keep the interiors pleasant and comfortable which lead to energy loss and increased electricity bills for you during these months.
-The bottom line is, no matter how stunning your windows look, they need to be dressed well to keep your homes well insulated, protect your privacy from prying eyes of outsiders and also block out UV rays and the glares of the sun.
+The bottom line is, no matter how stunning your windows look, they need to be dressed well with insulating blinds to keep your homes well insulated, protect your privacy from prying eyes of outsiders and also block out UV rays and the glares of the sun.

 Winter & Heat Loss

 Winters in most parts of the US are harsh and long-drawn.
 Mercury starts dipping from October-November onwards and in some places fall well below the freezing point in the months of December and January.
 It is exceptionally cold accompanied by snowfalls, blizzards and snowstorms at some places.
 It is the primary objective of people to keep themselves warm and keep the chill out of their homes.
 A warm and cozy environment inside the house is the most coveted thing for most of us.
 Along with servicing your heaters, it is important to prepare your windows months in advance to prevent loss of energy.
 There are several ways you can treat your windows and help add layers of insulation to the glasses.
 This will help improve energy-efficiency as well.

 Fortunately for homeowners, there are a number of blinds and shades that are specifically designed to keep the cold out and keep your warm and comfortable on the harsh days.
 Let us take a brief look at what the offerings are: